django-cms/django-cms/README.rst

 Open source enterprise content management system based on the django framework.

 ..
-ATTENTION:: This is the **develop** branch.
-It's the branch for features that will go into django CMS 3.1.
+ATTENTION:: To propose features, always open pull requests on the **develop** branch.
+   It's the branch for features that will go into the next django CMS feature relese.

+   For fixes for 3.0.x releases, please work on **support/3.0.x** which contains the next patch release for 3.0.x series.

    The **master** branch is the current stable release, the one released on PyPI.

-   **support/3.0.x** will be our *next stable release*, the most appropriate branch for fixes and patches that will go into the next **master**.
+   Changes based on **master** will not be accepted.

 ********
 Features